juniormartinxo/convert/README.md

 ## Description

-Testing stream usage with NestJS by converting a very large log file to another format
+Testing using stream through a CLI created with NestJS for converting a very large log file to another format

 ## Installation